bondarukoleh/html_css_playground/browser_javaScript/info/Event.md

 ```

 ### Bubbling and capturing
+If nothing like capturing or stopPropagation is called, event will go from the top html element to the element that was
+clicked, and then will fire all handlers from bottom to top.

+The standard *DOM Events* describes 3 phases of event propagation:
+ * **Capturing phase** – the event goes down to the element;
+ * **Target phase** – the event reached the target element;
+ * **Bubbling phase** – the event bubbles up from the element;

 #### Bubbling
 When an event happens on an element, it first runs the handlers on it, then on its parent, then all the way up on other
 ancestors.